Mas-Ayb/Online-Food-Ordering/README.md

 * Remove redundant features
 * Remove features that don't add value to classifying the object

-To answer the business problem, the following data have to be extracted from various data sources:
+To answer the business problem, the following data are extracted from the following sources:

 1. Population of Each Neighborhood (Berlin Census)
 2. Number of Restaurants in Each Neighborhood (Foursquare API)

-The Berlin Census data was extracted from ........
+The Berlin Census data is extracted from ........

 ## Results